Did you know that Warsaw was a really vegan-friendly city? I didn’t, until I visited and discovered a vegan heaven.

 I wrote this vegan Warsaw guide after spending about a week in Warsaw, Poland and I’m happy to tell you that vegans are spoilt for choice in the Polish capital.

-As an added bonus, food prices in Warsaw are about 50% of what you would typically pay in Western European cities for a decent vegan meal.
+Vegan food in Warsaw is great, and as an added bonus, food prices in Warsaw are about 50% of what you would typically pay in Western European cities for a decent vegan meal.

 Vege Bistro – Traditional Vegan Polish Food